Boccioni - Street noises invades the House

 The greatest attention was given to the new world, the new inventions and developments at the beginning of the 20th century.
 And art reacted sensitively to these, virulently as well as through "Visioni simultanee" (simultaneous visions), as a second painting by Boccioni from the same period is aptly titled.
 Much has been written about the relationship between Cubism and Futurism (and Divisionism etc.).
 However, the awakening and optimism of that time was abruptly and terribly halted by the Great War in Europe.
 Like many artists of this era, Boccioni and his painter friends dreamed of a "cleansing bloodbath" in old Europe - the bloodbath happened, but history and art then continued on in a different manner.

-next - BRANCUSI >
+next - BRANCUSI - the kiss >